 Today is Christa and my wedding anniversary.
 20 years we’ve been married now.
 My gift to her were these two Delft Blue figurines, farmer boy and girl in traditional clothes kissing.

-Being an eccentric writer in The Netherlands I am entitled to using unusual means of transport I think so I have acquired a limited speed vehicle, a Microcar MC Campus SXI model 2008 to be precise.
+Being an eccentric writer in Swampyland I am entitled to using unusual means of transport I think so I have got it now owning a limited speed vehicle, a Microcar MC Campus SXI model 2008 to be precise.